-This course provides the student with an opportunity to gain practical work experience under the supervision of an attorney, paralegal or other legal professional.
-The student must periodically submit written reports to the Dean/Director of Legal Studies describing the student's experiences during the 110-hour externship.
-The student is evaluated by his or her supervisor at the conclusion of the externship.
-In limited circumstances, a student may substitute a research project for the externship experience.
-The project must receive prior approval of the Dean/Director of Legal Studies.
-The student is also required to compile and maintain a notebook of legal documents drafted by the student throughout the student's course of study.
-The notebook must be formally submitted to the Dean/Director of Legal Studies for review and approval.
+This course provides the student with an opportunity to gain practical work experience under the supervision of an attorney, paralegal or other legal personnel.
+The student must periodically submit written reports to the Dean or Director of Legal Studies describing the student's experiences during the externship.
+In limited circumstances, a student may substitute a research project for externship experience.
+The project must receive prior approval of the Dean or Director of Legal Studies.
+The student will also be required to compile and maintain a notebook of legal documents prepared and drafted by the student throughout the student's course of study.
+The notebook must be formally submitted to the Dean or Director of Legal Studies for review and evaluation.
 Prerequisite(s): PLS 114 and approval by the Dean/Director of Legal Studies